fredpen/10wks-docker-k8s-eks-aws-journey/week04-k8s-basic-deployment/README.md

 * `imagePullPolicy`
   - Determine how k8s pull your image
     - Always - will pull latest image
-    - if not present will pull if images doesn't exists - good for production
+    - if not present will pull if images doesn't exist - good for production
     - never

 ### 🛠️ Tasks